 Lockdown changed the way restaurants across the city operate – many turned into takeaway businesses overnight and those that weren’t able to send out hot food for delivery came up with a new option; the DIY meal kit.
 They put together a box of ingredients, which you then cook at home, meaning you can get a taste of your fave restaurant and feel like a pro chef in the kitchen.
-Now we’re in lockdown 2.0, here are the best of the bunch…
+Now we’re in lockdown 2.0, here are the best of the bunch to order…